As a React developer, I wanted to dive into Vue to learn how it approached building JavaScript UI. How do they differ? Is one better?

 <MyVueComponent :class="{ active: isActive }" />

 This is more tedious with React.
-There is nothing special about className.
-Most people use a third-party library (like classnames).
+There is nothing special about className

 function MyReactComponent({className}) {